madysondesigns/transmission-postprocess/README.md

 6. Remove transfer and trash files in Transmission
 7. Move `.torrent` file out of watch dir
 8. Go to step 1

+### Troubleshooting

+This script isn't super resilient to environment changes (e.g. some zsh-y things in dotfiles aren't compatible with the `sh` shebang).
+The script will check for the variables it needs to run everything, and any errors will print to a log hardcoded to the `~/Desktop` path (and notify!).

+If you hardcode your paths rather than depending on env vars it will be less brittle, and you can probably log all the things to the same place.

 ## More info